jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/12-ShowPhotosOnMobileApp.md

 `ListView`s can be bound to a collection of objects, and each item in the collection is used to supply the data for an item in the list.
 The common way to expose such a list is using an [`ObservableCollection`](https://docs.microsoft.com/dotnet/api/system.collections.objectmodel.observablecollection-1?view=netstandard-2.0&WT.mc_id=mobileappsoftomorrow-workshop-jabenn).
 This collection type raises an event when the collection changes, such as having new items added.
 A `ListView` bound to an `ObservableCollection` will automatically incorporate the changes to the UI.
 We will put a `ListView` on `MainPage.xaml` and bind it to an `ObservableCollection` in `MainViewModel`.

-## 1. Loading the photos in the view model
+## 1. Loading the photos into the `ObservableCollection`

-### Creating a view model for each photo

 What object should be in the observable collection?
-Ideally you want a view model that represents each individual item, exposing the photo and metadata as properties.
+Ideally you want a model that represents each individual item, exposing the photo and metadata as properties.

-1. Add a new class to the `ViewModels` folder called `PhotoViewModel`, deriving from `BaseViewModel`.

-    ```cs
-    public class PhotoViewModel : BaseViewModel
-    {
-    }
-    ```

-2. Add some read-only properties for the image, the caption and the tags.
-You will need to add a using directive for the `Xamarin.Forms` namespace.

     | Property    | Type          | Description                                                                                        |
     | ----------- | ------------- | -------------------------------------------------------------------------------------------------- |